CodeCrow/pycaption/README.rst

-py-caption
+pycaption-convert
 ==========

 |Build Status|

-``pycaption`` is a caption reading/writing module.
+``pycaption-convert`` is a caption reading/writing module.
 Use one of the given Readers to read content into a CaptionSet object, and then use one of the Writers to output the CaptionSet into captions of your desired format.